askoufis/dotfiles/README.md

 set -x -g STOW_FOLDERS ghostty ghostty-linux git nvim fish fish-linux tmux
 ```

-A valid folder names is any top-level folder in this repo.
+A valid folder name is any top-level folder in this repo.

 3. Run `./install`